InshalFatima/cricket-app/README.md

-# cricket-app
+# Cricket-app
-Here is the link of Cricket app https://inshalfatima.github.io/cricket-app/
+Here is the link of Cricket app:  https://inshalfatima.github.io/cricket-app/

 # Sources: